-- Deepen involvement with K-12 partners by expanding and extending past efforts. - Collaborate with K-12 partners in addressing assessment and placement issues. - Include K-12 personnel in deliberations with fouryear university pathways discussions. - Continue work with CSU partners to smooth the way to transfer. - Continue to pursue relationships with UC to secure transfer opportunities for SBVC students. - Continue to enhance relationships with other educational partners in the community. - Strengthen and enhance dual and concurrent enrollment opportunities.
+- Deepen involvement with K-12 partners by expanding and extending past efforts. - Initiate opportunities to align curriculum in key courses. - Collaborate with K-12 partners in addressing assessment and placement issues. - Include K-12 personnel in deliberations with 4-year university pathways discussions. - Continue work with CSU partners to smooth the way to transfer. - Pursue relationships with UC to secure transfer opportunities for SBVC students.